 The <apiPackage> tag is used to declare the package name that the generated Controller classes will use, and <modelPackage> is related to the package that the generated DTO classes will use.

-The package com.huongdanjava.openapispring.dto will contain the DTOs which are the Schema objects that we defined in the YAML file.
+The package com.huongdanjava.openapi.dto will contain the DTOs, which are the Schema objects that we defined in the YAML file.

-The application.properties file is also overridden to add the following properties:
+The application.properties file is also generated with the following properties:

 You should also add this application.properties file to the .openapi-generator-ignore “src/main/resources/application.properties” file to avoid overriding!